M3ssman/make-exercises-math/README.md

 # Make Exercises Math
 ## Description
-NPM Library that makes Fundamental mathematical Exercises, one of:
+NPM Library that makes Fundamental mathematical Exercises using a System of special Contraints:
 * Addition
-* Subtraction
-* Multiplication
-* Division

-currently with Integers in the Range N_1 [0 ..
+currently with Integers in Range [0 ..
 100].

 ## Local Installation
 After cloning the Repository, switch to your local Repository root-Folder and run